RichardFoo/Trinket-USB-Keyboard/README.md

 The easy part... when you plug in the Trinket, it mounts a USB drive on your computer.
 Drop your code in the root directory with the name 'main.py' and it'll automatically start running.
-It doesn't even need a reboot.
+It doesn't even need a reboot. *Very* cool.

 The hard parts...
 - Trinket is extremely space-limited.
 Like, 48KB of storage in total.
 You have to be